wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 You can find the settings page in WP Admin Panel &raquo; Settings &raquo; [Encyclopedia](http://dennishoppe.de/en/wordpress-plugins/encyclopedia).

-= Limitations =
-The most features are available but you cannot select every option.
-You will find a small notice for each unavailable options on the settings page.
-The maximal number of encyclopedia terms is limited to twelve.

 = Template files =
 All plugin outputs can be changed via user defined HTML templates.
 Just put the templates you want to overwrite inside your theme folder (no matter if parent theme or child theme).
 You can find the default templates in the plugin folder in "templates/".
 [You can find a list of the available templates here.](http://dennishoppe.de/en/wordpress-plugins/encyclopedia#templates) *Please do not modify the original templates!
 You would lose all your modifications when updating the plugin!*

+= Limitations =
+The most features are available but you cannot select every option.
+You will find a small notice for each unavailable option on the settings page.
+The maximal number of encyclopedia terms is limited to twelve.

 = Questions / Support requests =